“This post may contain affiliate links. Please read my disclosure for more info.

 - I’ll check email a dozen times a day, losing focus each time.

 - I’m a procrastinator.
 If there’s an uncomfortable call I need to make, it’ll be the last possible thing I do today.
 Or I’ll push it to tomorrow.

 Time blocking would have helped me with each of these issues.
-I would have prioritized things on my schedule, and assigned each task a specific time of day and a duration.

 - Just the act of assigning ‘must do’ to an item is a great way to fight procrastination.